 Full ingredient amounts and preparation instructions are in the printable recipe card at the bottom of this post.

-How to Grill Sirloin Steak
+How To Grill Top Sirloin Steak

 There's nothing quite like a juicy, grilled steak on a warm summer night.
 But if you're looking for something a little different, this balsamic marinade recipe will transform an ordinary steak into something extraordinary!